-Mr. Lee has litigated and/or analyzed patents in a wide range of technologies, including telecommunication systems, software-related systems, electrical and mechanical systems, chemical products, textile products, retail goods, and financial related technologies.
-Mr. Lee has practiced before the U.S. Court of Appeals for the Federal Circuit, various U.S. district courts, including in Texas, California, Delaware, Georgia, Florida, and Oregon, as well as before the International Trade Commission, and the Patent Trial and Appeal Board.
+Mr. Lee has handled matters involving diverse technologies, including telecommunication systems, software, electrical and mechanical systems, semiconductors, pharmaceuticals, chemical products, medical products, textile products, retail goods, and financial technologies.
+Mr. Lee has practiced before the U.S. Court of Appeals for the Federal Circuit, various U.S. district courts, including in Texas, California, Delaware, Georgia, Florida, Oregon, and Washington, the International Trade Commission, and the Patent Trial and Appeal Board.

-Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2020 and the six years prior by Super Lawyers magazine.
+Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2022 and the eight years prior by Super Lawyers magazine.
 He was also recognized as an IP "Rising Star" in 2022 by Managing Intellectual Property magazine.

 Defended Sidense Corp. in litigation asserting patent infringement, trade libel and defamation, intentional interference with prospective economic advantage, false advertising under the Lanham Act, and unfair competition under Cal.
 Bus. & Prof. Code § 17200, relating to one-transistor, one-time programmable embedded non-volatile memory (eNVM) technology.
 Defeated patent claims on summary judgment and plaintiff dismissed business tort claims with prejudice.
 District Court ordered Kilopass to pay Sidense $5.5 million in attorneys' fees and costs.
 Kilopass Tech., Inc. v.
 Sidense Corp., No. 10-2066 (N.D.
 Cal. filed May 14, 2010).

-Defending Respondent ARRIS in patent infringement and importation investigation at ITC brought by Rovi, related to on-screen programing guide technology, with related actions in various U.S. district courts and New York State Court.
+Represented Respondent ARRIS in patent infringement and importation investigation at ITC brought by Rovi, related to on-screen programing guide technology, with related actions in various U.S. district courts and New York State Court.
 After a full hearing, the team secured a finding of no infringement by ARRIS in the Administrative Law Judge’s Initial Determination, and that finding was affirmed in the ITC’s Final Determination.
 In re Digital Video Receivers, U.S. ITC Investigation No. 337-TA-1001.

 Represented Respondent ARRIS in a patent infringement and importation investigation brought by OpenTV/Nagra/Kudelski, related to digital content and voice command technology.
+Case settled.
 In re Certain Digital Television Set-Top Boxes, ITC Investigation No. 337-TA-1041.

-The firm served as lead counsel on behalf of Alfresco Software in a lawsuit involving allegations of patent infringement related to content management systems.
+Represented Alfresco Software in a lawsuit involving allegations of patent infringement related to content management systems.
 The lawsuit involved nine patents from two distinct families of patents, each covering different subject matter.
-After successfully transferring the case from the Eastern District of Virginia to the Northern District of California, Alfresco invalidated two of the asserted patents at the 12(b)(6) stage under the Supreme Court's Alice standard for patentable subject matter under 35 U.S.C.
+After successfully transferring the case from the Eastern District of Virginia to the Northern District of California, the team invalidated two of the asserted patents at the 12(b)(6) stage under the Supreme Court's Alice standard for patentable subject matter under 35 U.S.C.
 101. The remainder of the case was settled shortly thereafter on confidential terms.
 Open Text SA v.
 Alfresco Software Ltd., et al., 13-cv-04843 JD (N. D. Cal., filed October 18, 2013).